-No survivors after Ukrainian Boeing plane with 176 aboard crashes in Iran
+No survivors as Ukrainian Boeing plane crashes in Iran with 176 aboard

 Safety experts say airliner accidents rarely have a single cause and that it typically takes months of investigation to understand all the factors behind them.

-In Paris, the maker of the plane’s engines, French-U.S. firm CFM - co-owned by General Electric and France’s Safran - said speculation regarding the cause was premature.
+In Paris, the maker of the plane’s engines, French-U.S. firm CFM - co-owned by General Electric (GE.N) and France’s Safran (SAF.PA) - said speculation regarding the cause was premature.

 Iranian TV put the crash down to unspecified technical problems, and Iranian media quoted a local aviation official as saying the pilot did not declare an emergency.